ratbasketball/rat_basketball/readme.txt

 The program may run with later versions, but if you experience issues, please install the versions we've tested the program with.

-To wrap things up, we need to run two more commands (in a new terminal):
+To wrap things up, we need to run a few more commands (in a new terminal):
+	sudo pip install RPi.GPIO
 	sudo apt-get install libsdl2-mixer-2.0-0
 	sudo apt-get install python3-sdl2

-Without installing the above two packages, you will encounter errors loading the required fonts to run the game.
+Without installing the above packages, you will encounter errors loading the required fonts to run the game, and running the program.